Yield Curves

 And the Federal Reserve does not care much about the shape of the yield curve.
 All its charter is to make sure that the economy has full employment and stable prices.

-That is, the Fed wants anyone looking for a job to be able to find one while ensuring that inflation remains tame and deflation never takes hold.
-Ever.
+That is, the Fed wants anyone looking for a job to be able to find one while ensuring that inflation remains tame, and deflation never takes hold.
+And they engineer that by manipulating the overnight rates they charge banks.

-When unemployment is low but inflation is raging, the Federal Reserve will act to slow things down by raising the cost of borrowing.
+When unemployment is low, but inflation is raging, the Federal Reserve will act to slow things down and they do that by raising the cost of borrowing.
+Raise short-term rates with no impact on the longer-term rates and the yield curve flattens.
+And that can lead to a recession, so investors naturally get concerned.

 But recessions are part and parcel of a healthy economic cycle.
-No one can predict their timing though but nothing about your long-range financial planning should change with whatever is happening with the yield curve.
+No one can predict their timing though but nothing about your long-range financial planning should change with whatever is happening to the yield curve.

 Thank you for your time.